cvdlab/LinearAlgebraicRepresentation.jl/docs/src/planar_arrangement.md

 Lar.Arrangement.planar_arrangement_1
 ```
 A small set of optional parameters could be choosen in order to personalize the computation:
- - `sigma::Lar.Chain`: if specified, the arrangement will delete from the output every edge and face outside this cell.
+ - `sigma::Lar.Chain`: if specified, the arrangement will delete from the output every edge outside this cell
-                        (*by defaults* = empty cell, no boundary)
+                        (*by defaults* = empty cell, no boundary).
  - `return_edge_map::Bool`: If set to true, the function will also return an `edge_map` that maps the input edges to
-                        the corresponding output ones
+                        the corresponding output ones.
- - `multiproc::Bool`: If set to true, execute the arrangement in parallel (*by default* = false, sequential)
+ - `multiproc::Bool`: If set to true, execute the arrangement in parallel (*by default* = false, sequential).